-According to legend, also reported by Virgil in the Aeneid, the city was founded by the mythical Trojan hero Antenor, companion of Aeneas, whose tomb can be admired in the homonymous square in front of the prefecture.
+According to the legend, also reported by Virgil in the Aeneid, the city was founded by the legendary Trojan hero Antenor, companion of Aeneas, whose tomb can be admired in the homonymous square in front of the Prefecture.

-Padua is, among other things, universally known as the city of Saint Anthony, the Franciscan friar born in Lisbon in 1195, who lived here for a few years and died (13 June 1231).
-His remains are preserved in the Basilica of Sant’Antonio, one of the most visited places in Christianity.
+Padua is, among other things, universally known as “the city of Saint Anthony”, the Franciscan friar born in Lisbon in 1195, who lived here for a few years and died (June 13, 1231).
+His remains are preserved in the Basilica of Sant’Antonio, one of the most visited places of Christianity.

-Padua is also known as the city of the nameless Saint, of the grass without grass and of the coffee without doors.
+Padua is also known as “the city of the unnamed Saint”, “of the grass-free meadow” and “of the coffee without doors”.
 The reasons?
-Sant'Antonio here is simply called “the Saint”, Prato della Valle is actually a square and the historic Caffè Pedrocchi was once open day and night, serving hot drinks along its gallery without doors.
+Saint Anthony here is simply called “the Saint”, Prato della Valle is actually a square and the historic Caffè Pedrocchi was once open day and night, serving hot drinks along its gallery without doors.